blognami/blognami/packages/pinstripejs.com/lib/views/api/services/database.md

 - Multi-tenancy is optional and configured through the `@pinstripe/multi-tenant` package
 - The service supports both MySQL and SQLite databases with adapter-specific optimizations
 - Schema changes require calling `database.reset()` to refresh the schema cache
-- The `database.table(name, fn)` method is primarily used in migrations for tables that may not exist yet
+- The `database.table(name, fn)` method is used in migrations; tables are automatically created when the first column is added